 Back in Missouri, in 2008 things just went crazy good.
 It was the year the paintings became different.
 Better.
 Something else entirely.
 My time in Florida proved to be even more bountiful after a trip to San Destin Florida where I was met Artist Justin Gaffery and was introduced to resin use in art for the first time.
 It was the answer I had been looking for.
 The missing link between my delicate porcelain crackle textures and the rest of the world.
 It not only protected these textures way better than my acrylic gloss did but it brought out incredible colors that you couldn’t see before.
 They looked richer and they were cleanable with Windex.
 This made them functional in a lot of new spaces.
 Restaurants, Dental offices, salons, coffee shops, everyone wanted them and I even made my way into a nice gallery as well.
 Life was finally looking up.

 However, very soon, my life came to a crashing halt.
 My mother was suddenly diagnosed with a rare and untreatable cancer.
 She was diagnosed and passed away 28 days later.
 She was 56 years old.
 She was my rock.
 My mother was an amazing woman.
 I had always felt so lucky to be her son.
 It was beyond devastating.
 It destroyed me for a long time.
 I was really sad for my kids as well.
-What they would miss.
-All that love.
-All those Christmas presents from Grandma.
 This was a hole in our hearts that will never be filled.

 Those next few years were hard.
 I focused all of my emotions into my art.
 I painted like a mad man.
 I cant even tell you how many paintings I produced.
 Hundreds..
 I suppose it was my way of making something good from something bad.
 Turning your anger and pain into beauty and something that brings happiness to other people.
 That’s about the best thing you can do in my opinion.
 I wanted to make her proud and continue the work we had accomplished together.
 So that’s what I did.

-I guess I had done everything right because also in 2010, I was featured in a 4 page write up in 417 Magazine titled “From Pizza to Picasso”.
+I guess I had done everything right because in 2010, I was featured in a 4 page write up in 417 Magazine.
 Things had really blown up for me and everyone was noticing.
 I was constantly involved in well respected charity auctions, featured gallery shows and fine art festivals.
 My work and me were frequently included in interior designer awards, photo shoots and articles.
 I had so much momentum that I was actually living a semi rock star life.
 I was being recognized every where I went.
 I knew a lot of awesome people.
 I had purchased a home and re-modeled it.
 I had a couple of good cars and my family was all together.
-I was living the dream and didn’t think anything would stop me..
+I was living the dream and didn’t think anything would stop me.
 Until something did.

 All of those years I had spent painting just off the floor.
 On canvas elevated by solo cups.
-I was used to leaning over for hours at a time and it gave me the reach to be able to do a lot of paintings and really large ones.
-Unfortunately, my lower back reached the end of the line and the muscles quit working.
-They basically snapped so I couldn’t support myself very well.
-It put a lot of pressure on my spine and led to constant, agonizing pain.
-I struggled to find proper medical care for a long time.
-I was prescribed really bad medications which led to even more problems.
+I was used to leaning over for hours but unfortunately, my lower back reached the end of the line and the muscles snapped.
 I was preparing to possibly live the rest of my life in a wheel chair.
 I certainly didn’t think I would ever paint again.
-I shut the business down, sold everything I could and moved in with a friend out of town.
-Life as I had known it was over.. again.
+I shut the business down, sold everything I could and moved in with a friend out of town to receive better medical care..
+Life as I had known it was over.